Helltux/echo42null/HACKER-STYLE-DOCS.md

 ## Popup Functionality

 The hacker style includes a popup system that can be triggered from any markdown file.
 This allows you to create interactive content without writing custom HTML or JavaScript.
+The popups feature a resizable interface with improved readability and can be customized to fit your content needs.

 ### Using Popups in Markdown